pjakiela/ECON523/exercises/E5-TWFE.md

 reg treatment i.year i.id
 predict treatment_resid, resid
 ```
-Again, `treatment_resid` is the name of my new variable, the residual
+Again, `treatment_resid` is the name of the new variable, the residual
 from a regression of `treatment` on country and year fixed effects.
 Regress `primary`
 on `treatment_resid` without any additional controls.
 You should see that the estimated coefficient is
 identical to the coefficient of interest in your original two-way fixed effects regression.

 Further extend your code so that you generate a variable `primary_resid` in the same way that you generated
-`resid_treatment` (by regressing `primary` on country and year fixed effects, and then predicting the
+`treatment_resid` (by regressing `primary` on country and year fixed effects, and then predicting the
 residuals).
 Then regress `primary_resid` on `treatment_resid`.
 You should once again replicate the same
 TWFE estimate of the treatment effect.